fabi-cast/Ecozones-in-a-Warming-World/README.md

 ## Data Sources

-**1. Endangered Species:** We retrieve data by using API service provided by the International Union for Conservation Nature and Natural Resources [IUCN](https://www.iucnredlist.org/).
+**1. Endangered Species:** We retrieve data from the API service provided by the International Union for Conservation Nature and Natural Resources [IUCN](https://www.iucnredlist.org/).

 **2. Temperature data:**  For the temperature anomalies, we extract data from [Goddard Institute for Space Studies](https://data.giss.nasa.gov) (GISS), a dependency from NASA.